Product Design Innovation Online Certificate

 - Gain fluency to articulate offerings that are made up of systems of products, services and other components

 This course will define and study services, experiences, and related systems.
 Students will also learn the basics of designing services and experiences.
-Innovators who focus on these areas create new offerings for businesses with a primary focus on the quality of the human interactions and experience that are often engrained in the heart of functional and/or tangible products.
+Innovators who focus on these areas create new offerings for businesses with a primary focus on the quality of the human interactions and experiences that are often engrained in the heart of functional and/or tangible products.
 Essentially, this course will push students to consider holistic "product" offerings that span UI/UX, physical products, and human activity.
 In this course, students will first study the nature of services and experiences and then work in small project teams to analyze leading design solutions as well as to create new ones.
 Service and experience design frameworks will also be used both for the analysis of existing offerings as well as to propose innovative solutions.